oscarmires/mixed-messages/README.md

 ## Features
 - The app can output one line of random text at a time.

+## Project status
+The function that generates every random Animal Fact is completed.
+An HTML grafical interface is currently under development.

 ## Setup
 Using Node: download the file called _randomMessage.js_ and run the console command: